DKsheeraj/Coord_DS/README.md

 ## Overview

-This project implements a distributed server system where an admin dynamically adds servers with IPs and ports to a servers.json file.
-Clients can connect to any server, which will provide information about other available servers.
+This project implements a distributed coordination system where an admin can dynamically add servers with IPs and ports to a servers.json file.
+Clients initially connect to a assistant server to know about exisiting servers and then can connect to any server later on

 ## Directory Structure